-So What Happens If I’m Involved in an Uninsured Car Accident?
+So What Happens If I’m Involved in a Car Accident with an Uninsured Motorist?

-Car insurance is mandatory in most states.
-However, in some instances, the other driver may not have any or inadequate car insurance.
+Car insurance is mandatory in most states, though uninsured car accidents still occur when people violate the law by driving without auto insurance.
+Further, in some instances the other driver may not have adequate car insurance.
 Other times it’s a hit and run, and you may not be able to identify the driver or the car.
 If you are in such a situation, you have to turn to your insurer to cover your damages.
 However, this is only possible if you are properly insured.

-When the Other Driver is Insured or Has Adequate Coverage
+What Happens When the Other Driver is Uninsured or Has Inadequate Coverage?

 What is Uninsured Motorist Coverage?